 vi.
 Compliance with Secretarial Standards: Your Company has complied with the applicable Secretarial Standards, issued by the Institute of Company Secretaries of India, relating to Board Meetings and General Meetings.

-(d) Proper and sufficient care has been taken for maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013, to safeguard the assets of the Company and to prevent and detect any fraud and other irregularities;
+(d) proper and sufficient care has been taken for maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013, to safeguard the assets of the Company and to prevent and detect any fraud and other irregularities;

-(e) Requisite internal financial controls to be followed by the Company were laid down and that such internal financial controls are adequate and operating effectively; and
+(e) requisite internal financial controls to be followed by the Company were laid down and that such internal financial controls are adequate and operating effectively; and

-(f) Proper systems have been devised to ensure compliance with the provisions of all applicable laws and that such systems are adequate and are operating effectively.
+(f) proper systems have been devised to ensure compliance with the provisions of all applicable laws and that such systems are adequate and are operating effectively.

-zero tolerance for sexual harassment at workplace.
+ix.
+Sexual Harassment: Your Company is committed to provide safe and conducive working environment to all its employees (permanent, contractual, temporary and trainees etc.) and has zero tolerance for sexual harassment at workplace.
 In line with the requirements of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and rules thereunder, your Company has adopted a Policy on prevention, prohibition and redressal of sexual harassment at workplace and has constituted Internal Committees across various locations to redress complaints received regarding sexual harassment.

-Hence, no complaint is pending at the end of financial year 2021-22.
+During the year under review, no complaint was received by the Company and hence, no complaint is pending at the end of the financial year 2023-24.

 x.
 Regulatory Orders: No significant or material orders were passed by the regulators or courts or tribunals which impact the going concern status and Company’s operations in future.

 xi.
-The Managing Director of the Company does not receive any remuneration or commission from any of its subsidiaries
+The Managing Director of the Company does not receive any remuneration or commission from any of its subsidiaries.

-(a) The Annual Accounts of the Company have been prepared on a going concern basis;
+(a) the annual accounts of the Company have been prepared on a going concern basis;

-(b) I n the preparation of the Annual Accounts, the applicable accounting standards had been followed and there is no material departures;
+(b) in the preparation of the annual accounts, the applicable accounting standards had been followed and there is no material departures;

-20. ACKNOWLEDGEMENTS
+20. Acknowledgements

 For and on behalf of the Board

-Place: Mumbai Date: 12th August 2022
+Place: Mumbai Date: October 18, 2024

 |